RahulGuptaNitro/rahulguptanitro.github.io/about/index.md

 Hi!
 I am Rahul Kumar Gupta pursuing Bachelor of Technology in Computer Science and Engineering from University of Lucknow.

-I love programming.
-In my Eighth Standard when I was learning C++ as a part of curriculam and made a simple calculator program, I was very much astonished as well as furious about the computer that it can do anything following commands.
-From then, Computer is as a special part in my life.
+I am deeply interested in the vast field of algorithms, fascinated by the emerging wonders of machine learning, and keen to learn about software systems.
+My coursework has equipped me well with basic grounding and I'm eager to continue learning and diving deeper.
+For me, using CS, math, and concrete reasoning to solve complex real-world problems is one of the things providing intrinsic meaning to life.
 Programming makes me feel cheery and I am always ready to code and learn new things introduced to this huge Virtual World of Computer Science.

-**- Rahul** .
+**  ** .